daveliao/davehong.github.io/README.md

 # daveliao.github.io
 ##### README

-Here's the public repository for the code powering daveliao.com, which I have hosted in GitHub Pages.
+Here's the repository for the code powering daveliao.com, hosted on GitHub Pages.